 So I did, in my bikini with Weener.
 It had to be a bikini since my torso was so long that every one-piece I tried hiked up my butt, plus I had to have a top that tied around my neck and fastened securely around my ribs.

 Grandma fixed lunch while Grandpa sat inside the screened porch with his feet up, drinking his midday martini.
 Weener and I basked in the sun, stretched out on the cement ledge that went around the pool and when we needed to cool down we slipped into the water like a couple of crocodiles and climbed out on the other side to heat up again.

 When Grandpa looked at Weener, he didn’t see her.
 I tried to hide behind my lizard as though it wasn’t really happening.
 I’d dive down deep in the pool and transform into a lizard, powerful, armored.

-In my memory I’ve conflated all the times adult friends and relatives asked how I was doing in school and then, “Still have those –what do you call them– iguanas?”
+In my memory I’ve conflated all the times adults asked how I was doing in school and then, “Still have those –what do you call them– iguanas?”
 I’d say, “Fine,” and “Yes.”
 There’d be a chuckle and shaking of the head.
 One time Grandma said, “Oh, she’ll trade the lizards in for boys soon enough.”

 But I was quite clear, sitting very still and sober and solid when Grandma said this.
 Usually when an adult made a forecast about me, my stomach twisted in knots, believing it would happen because they said so.
 There wasn’t anything else I was ever sure of except that I would never “trade in” my lizards for anything, or anyone.